HH 36x7.5 [M6] / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical equipment or various technologically advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: